When an Oxy student gets an idea, watch out! You know something big is about to happen, and the results can be impressive.

 Reaching out and supporting other areas of L.A. is important to Oxy students.
 One example is AATP, a student-initiated project reaching out to local youth and working to provide them with a foundation to achieve their educational goals.

 Oxy students are running small businesses and departments on campus every day.
-From the student-run Green Bean Coffee Lounge to the graphic design firm TOA and the Bengal Bus shuttle service, student initiatives help keep campus running smoothly.
+From the student-run Green Bean Coffee Lounge to the Oxy Design Service and the Bengal Bus shuttle service, student initiatives help keep campus running smoothly.
 These are the opportunities that allow them to follow in the footsteps of business-savvy Oxy alumni such as the 2005 grads who founded the local restaurant Spitz.

 Saving the planet is a passion for many Oxy students, and food plays a big part in that.
 That’s why the Oxy campus has a student-run organic garden and a student-managed bike-sharing and repairing program.